North Somerset Council

 About the training location

-The Public Health and Regulatory Services Directorate is led by Matt Lenny, Director of Public Health and Regulatory Services.
-A recent team restructuring process has created a new, enthusiastic cadre of Public Health Consultants who all bring recent experience of the public health training programme and oversee their own portfolios:
+The Healthy and Sustainable Communities Directorate is led by Matt Lenny, Director of Healthy and Sustainable Communities (including DPH role).
+We have an enthusiastic team of three Public Health Consultants who all bring recent experience of the public health training programme and oversee their own portfolios:

 Georgie MacArthur: Georgie oversees the health improvement and health inequalities domain, and thereby has responsibility for key services for children and young people (including public health nursing contracts), mental health and wellbeing, and physical activity (including oversight of a number of in-house ‘health trainers’).
 Georgie also holds an academic post at the University of Bristol.